👋Hello from the home office.

 Resources used in this article:

-Important: Just because I’m bullish on the long-term potential of a business, doesn’t mean I’m bullish on their stock.
-Good companies can make bad investments if the price paid is too high:)
+Important: Just because I’m bullish on Zillow's long-term potential doesn’t mean I’m bullish on its stock.
+Good companies can make bad investments if the price paid is too high.

 I see you Zillow 👀